-• Filing a University Report
+Filing a University Report

-Any of the following options are available:
+Any of the following options are available

-- If the survivor does not want to involve the police, call a friend to arrange transport to the hospital or the Health Care Centre for referral. - Call Campus Protection Unit at 046 603 8146 to file a report involving another student, even if the assault occurred off campus. - Regardless of whether the assailant is a student or a staff member, report the matter to the Manager of Student Wellness. - The Division of Student Affairs Office will facilitate support from the Counselling Centre, who can offer support through the process. - If the assault was committed by another student, the Manager of Student Wellness can schedule an interview with the University Prosecutor in order to begin University disciplinary proceedings. - If the assault was committed by a staff member, the Manager of Student Wellness can arrange for the Human Resources Division to institute a disciplinary enquiry. - Staff-on-staff assaults should be reported to the Campus Protection Unit, not the Division of Student Affairs Office.
+• If the survivor does not want to involve the police, call a friend to arrange transport to the hospital or the Health

+Care Centre for referral.

+- Call Campus Protection Unit at 046 603 8146 to file a report involving another student, even if the assault occurred off campus. - Regardless of whether the assailant is a student or a staff member, report the matter to the Dean of Students Office in Room 241, Main Admin Building, or schedule an appointment about "student harassment" by calling 046 603 8181 or 082 803 0177. - The Dean of Students Office will facilitate support from the Counselling Centre, who can offer support through the process. - If the assault was committed by another student, the Dean of Students Office can schedule an interview with the University Prosecutor in order to begin University disciplinary proceedings. - If the assault was committed by a staff member, the Dean of Students Office can arrange for the Human Resources Division to institute a disciplinary enquiry. - Staff-on-staff assaults should be reported to the Campus Protection Unit, not the Dean of Students Office.